novemver/JetsProject/README.md

 In this program I am practicing accessing data from a .txt file using BufferedReader.
 I Instantiated an ArrayList and populated it with my .txt file as well as User input and decisions using Scanner.

+The keyword 'implements' is used to declare an interface.

+An interface is a 'contract' or 'promise' that ensures the program acts as intended.
+The interface says: The methods in the interface WILL be implemented by the implenting Class.

+All methods from a class implementing a interface must be called with no arguments in the interface.